rjzhao1/RideBuddiesDeploy/README.md

 I wanted users to be able to easily navigate and use my website.

 I took an incremental, back to front approach in designing my application.
-I first implemented the user authorization so when I design the rides components, I'll have users ready to test functionality.
+I first implemented the user authorization so when I design the rides components, I'll have users ready to test the functionality.
 I first I planned out what information I need for the user database.
 Implement the database based on the information I planned out.
 I then implement the backend logic and set up the api endpoints for the user authorization.
 After designing the backend, I tested all the api endpoint with Insomnia.
 I then designed the front end Register and Login Page.